sunnysideup/silverstripe-googlemap/README.md

 7. Create a new page in the TestPage type

-8. Go tho the menu “Map”, add a full address, save&publish
+8. Go tho the menu Â“MapÂ”, add a full address, save&publish

 9. Add in mysite/code/Page.php in the init function the code (for SS 2.3.1, as prototype is loaded by default, we need to load jquery):